 Day 1 - Ship Cove to Endeavour Inlet/Furneaux Lodge (approx. 5½-6 hours hours/16.5km)

-You will be picked up from your Picton accommodation and then catch the water taxi for your trip to Ship Cove where the walk begins.
+You will be picked up from your Picton accommodation and after your pre trip briefing you will catch the water taxi out to the historic Ship Cove where the walk begins.
 Hike around the scenic bays and coves of the Queen Charlotte Sound to Furneaux Lodge, Endeavour Inlet.

 Accommodation - Furneaux Lodge